 Love Your College Student When They are Away

-I often see posts from college parents in facebook groups looking for ideas to encourage and support their college students.
-There are many ways to give them a boost such as texting them a fun message or giving them a quick call, but the best way to uplift them is with a care package.
-Making a college care package does not have to be hard.
-If you follow these 10 tips for making a college care package, the task will be simple and fun. *This post may contain affiliate links.
-This means, at no additional cost to you, we will earn a small commission if you click the link and make a purchase.
+I often see posts from college parents in Facebook groups looking for ideas to encourage and support their college students.
+There are many ways to give them a boost such as texting them a fun message or giving them a quick call, but the best way to uplift them is with a college care package.

-**This post is written by our good friend and fellow blogger for teen parents at Almost Empty Nest!
+**This post is written by my good friend and fellow blogger for teen parents at Almost Empty Nest!
 Thank you Laura:)

 College Care Package How-to’s

 - Go to the post office and grab some priority mail flat rate boxes.
 I prefer the medium boxes that open at the top.
 These boxes are the perfect size for a care package.
 They ship for exactly $13.65 regardless of weight.